Last updated on November 25th, 2021 at 10:49 am

 2. You can safely fill your Instant Pot beyond the Pressure Cook Max line.

 You would normally never do this.
-If you’re cooking a soup or stew or anything with lots of liquid, your Instant Pot will never come to pressure.
-It’s just not a good idea.
+If you’re cooking a soup or anything with lots of liquid, your Instant Pot will never come to pressure if you fill past the PC Max line.

-But due to the shape of eggs, there’s lots of air between each one, so you can safely stack as many as can fit, and you won’t have any problems.
+But due to the shape of eggs, there’s lots of air between each one.
+You can safely stack as many as you can fit and still close the lid.
+(Hint: the same principle works with potatoes.)

 3. When you do this many, there may be a few cracked eggs.